likhitha9961/Linux/linux_commands.md

 5  history

+6 To copy history to file :

+ history > file1

+ cat file1

 → This shows the list of commands you have executed in the order they were run.

 🧠 Tip — Run Previous Commands Quickly: